CroatianMeteorNetwork/RMS/Guides/rpi3_rtc_setup.md

 ```
 This will read in the time from the RTC upon boot, and sync the time via Internet (if it is available).

-#### 8. The `/etc/init.d/hwclock.sh` shell scripts tends to corrupt this RTC clock module.
+#### 8. The /etc/init.d/hwclock.sh shell scripts tends to corrupt this RTC clock module.
 In my case, the RTC clock was set to 2066/01/01 after every reboot.
-To prevent this from happening, edit `/etc/default/hwclock` and set `HWCLOCKACCESS` to no:
+To prevent this from happening, edit `/etc/default/hwclock` and set `HWCLOCKACCESS` to `no`:
 ```
 HWCLOCKACCESS=no
 ```